What is Partition Wall?

 Timber, with its warm and timeless appeal, can create an inviting and relaxing atmosphere.
 You can choose from a variety of timber types, finishes, and designs to complement your existing decor or achieve a specific aesthetic.

 Timber partitions are light in weight.
 They are cheap and easy to construct.
 But they are easily affected in damp conditions and are not good in fire resistance.
 They are not sound-proof to an appropriate extent.

 Timber can be easily affected by some insects such as white ants.
-Due to several problems, timber partitions are not used these days.
+Due to such problems, sometimes homeowners these days prefer not to use timber partitions.
 Timber partitions can be divided into the following two categories: